 Contact Sir Fat Controller to set a run.

 Hares!
 Please report any poorly-maintained footpaths to Travelog, email@example.com, at The Open Spaces Society.

 First timers: to try "hashing", simply come to one of the above venues with some scruffy running gear.
+Also, try to read the very small print below.
 Don't be late - we start on time!
 First runs are free (a small charge - currently £1.00 - is made thereafter).